haruval/private-triage-agent/README.md

 EOF
 ```

-## Old Test Commands

-## process emails (no queue)
+### process (single command, no queue)

-`process` is the single-command version: triage, escalate, and review in one
+`process` is the single-command version of the pipeline: triage, escalate, and
-sitting, nothing persisted between runs.
-For each email: triage locally →
+review in one sitting, nothing persisted between runs.
+For each email: triage
-score sensitivity → if it escalates, anonymize, send to Claude, and rehydrate
+locally, score sensitivity, and if it escalates, anonymize, send to Claude, and
-the reply.
-Every email is shown with its classification, escalation decision,
+rehydrate the reply.
+Every email is shown with its classification, escalation
-and draft (tagged `local` or `Claude`); you then approve / edit / reject.
+decision, and draft (tagged `local` or `Claude`); you then approve / edit /
+reject.
 Approved drafts and session logs land in the same places as `review`.
 **Nothing is ever sent automatically.** Escalations need `ANTHROPIC_API_KEY`
 (from `.env`); a run with nothing to escalate never calls Claude.